lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # Programme & event schedule

-The programme will be available after the abstract submission deadline to download (in pdf format) as well as a html in a link below
+The programme will be available after the abstract submission deadline to download in pdf format and as a html in a link below

 - [download the programme in pdf]()